 Provisions are measured using the best estimate of the amounts required to settle the obligation at the end of the reporting period.
-Shire of Ravensthorpe 58

 18. OTHER PROVISIONS

 The Shire had no other provisions as at the financial year ended 30 June 2020.